panrg/path-properties/draft-irtf-panrg-path-properties.md

 : The maximum size, in octets, of an IP packet that can be transmitted without fragmentation.

 Transport Protocols available:
-: Whether a specific transport protocol can be used to establish a connection over a path or subpath, e.g., whether the path is QUIC-capable or MPTCP-capable, based on cached knowledge.
+: Whether a specific transport protocol can be used to establish a connection over a path or subpath, e.g., whether the path is QUIC-capable or MPTCP-capable, based on input such as policy, cached knowledge, or probing results.

 Protocol Features available:
 : Whether a specific protocol feature is available over a path or subpath, e.g., Explicit Congestion Notification (ECN), or TCP Fast Open.